Cheesy, garlicky, and buttery, this keto garlic bread is amazing. The almond flour dough is surprisingly bread-like.

 Instructions

-- Preheat your oven to 350 degrees F. Generously grease a glass or ceramic square 8-inch baking dish with butter.
-You can also use a similar capacity oval baking dish like the one I use – it’s a 1.5-quart casserole dish from Sur La Table, 2-inch deep.
+- Preheat the oven to 350°F. Generously grease a glass or ceramic square 8-inch baking dish with butter.
+You can also use a similar-capacity oval baking dish like the one I use – a 1.5-quart 2 inches deep casserole dish.

 - In a small bowl, combine the almond flour with the parmesan, baking soda, and garlic powder.